tezizzm/SeptemberWorkshop/Exercises/Exercise #1/instructions.md

     sudo yum install cf-cli
     ```

-Conﬁrm that it installed successfully by going to a command line, and typing:
+Confirm that it installed successfully by going to a command line, and typing:

 ```Windows
     cf -v